shoui520/shoui520.github.io/docs/guide.md

 What you need to do when immersing is different depending on what stage you are on.
 This is why making a one size fits all Japanese guide is difficult.
 I will only go through what you need to do as a beginner.

 #### Listening
 When you are a beginner, I recommend doing listening immersion over reading immersion.
 This is because when you first approach a foreign language, you are not yet used to the phonemes (sounds) of the language, so reading may give you a poor accent, this is when you associate similar, yet wrong phonemes from your native language to Japanese, it is impossible to read without mapping some phonetic component, so you can only avoid this by first getting used to the phonemes.
-You can do this by doing raw listening.
+You can only do this by doing raw listening.

 Secondly, listening just flows without stopping, so you feel more comfortable when immersing.
 On the other hand, reading as a beginner is very frustrating as you need to constantly look up words probably every second.